 The University's current Data Administrator continues to be Richard R. (Rick) Burnette III, Ph.D.
-(Dr. Burnette), who is Associate Vice President for Academic Affairs.
-Dr. Burnette assumed University Data Administrator responsibilities effective May 13, 2013, following the retirement of the prior University Data Administrator/Associate Vice President for Budget/Planning and Financial Services.
-Dr. Burnette's appointment as University Data Administrator by the President was further and more officially documented on November 25, 2014, when President John Thrasher sent a letter to the BOG's Chancellor Marshall Criser listing Dr. Burnette as the University's Data Administrator in a list of University appointments.
+Dr. Burnette, Associate Vice President for Academic Affairs, assumed the University Data Administrator responsibilities effective May 13, 2013.
+Dr. Burnette's appointment as University Data Administrator by the President was further and more officially documented on November 25,

+2014, when President John Thrasher sent a letter to the BOG's Chancellor Marshall Criser listing Dr. Burnette as the University's Data Administrator in a list of University appointments.

-We reviewed Dr. Burnette's current Position Description effective July 1, 2016, which listed among his responsibilities "Maintains the role of the University Data Administrator in accordance with Board of Governors Regulation 3.007, which states that the Data Administrator will ensure that the data file (prior to submission) is consistent with the criteria established by the Board of Governors Data Committee."
+We reviewed Dr. Burnette's current Position Description, last updated July 1, 2016, and effective December 14, 2017, which listed among his responsibilities "Maintains the role of the University Data Administrator in accordance with Board of Governors Regulation 3.007, and states that the Data Administrator will ensure that the data file (prior to submission) is consistent with the criteria established by the Board of Governors Data Committee."

-Dr. Burnette has been officially appointed by the University President as the Data Administrator and his Position Description reflects this appointment and the related responsibility of preparing and submitting files as required by the BOG.
+Dr. Burnette has been officially appointed by the University President as the Data Administrator and his current Position Description reflects this appointment and the related responsibility of preparing and submitting files as required by the BOG.